Division of Bennelong: 2007 election

+After the 2004 election, Howard sat on a margin of four points, placing Bennelong just barely on the edge of seats that would fall to Labor in the event of a uniform swing that delivered it government.
+Though, the 2006 redistribution pushed this margin slightly further into Labor territory, due to the inclusion of the predominantly working-class and public-housing suburb of Ermington in Bennelong's boundaries.

-In his national address conceding the election, Howard admitted that it was "very likely" that he had lost the seat, and many media outlets listed Bennelong as a Labor gain on election night.
+As expected, the contest was very tight, and many media outlets listed Bennelong as a Labor gain on election night.
+In his nationwide speech conceding the election, Howard admitted it was "very likely" he had lost his own seat.
 Following initial reluctance to officially call the outcome (despite confidence of success), McKew declared victory officially on 1 December.
 At that time, the Australian Electoral Commission showed McKew ahead on a two-candidate-preferred basis, by 43,272 votes to 41,159; however, pre-poll, postal and absent votes were still being counted and could possibly have affected the outcome.

 Howard formally conceded defeat in Bennelong on 12 December.
 The Electoral Commission declared the seat, with 44,685 votes for McKew to 42,251 for Howard.
-McKew led for most of the night, and ultimately won on the 14th count after over three-fourths of Green preferences flowed to her.
+McKew led for most of the night, and ultimately won on the 14th count after over three-quarters of Green preferences flowed to her.
 Voter turnout in Bennelong was 95%.

-Polls

 2010–17

 For the 2010 federal election, the Liberal Party pre-selected former tennis professional and tennis commentator John Alexander to contest the marginal seat.
 McKew recontested the seat for Labor.
 After a long and high-profile campaign, Alexander won the seat back from Labor; he increased both the Liberals' two-party-preferred and primary vote for the first time since 2001, and gained the largest swing towards the Liberals since 1996.
-Alexander defeated McKew with a two-party-preferred swing of 4.52% (cf. the 2.58% national swing in the 2010 federal election), contributing to the Gillard Government's loss of its parliamentary majority.
+Alexander defeated McKew with a two-party-preferred swing of 4.52 points (cf. the 2.58-point national swing in the 2010 federal election), contributing to the Gillard government's loss of its parliamentary majority.

 McKew said Labor had failed to repeat the professional and targeted campaign of 2007.
 She also conceded that the removal of Kevin Rudd as Prime Minister had been a factor in the party's poor showing, along with the Government's dumping of the emissions trading scheme and a lacklustre national campaign.

 Alexander picked up a four-percent swing in the 2013 federal election as the Coalition returned to government, returning Bennelong to its traditional status as a safe Liberal seat.
 He was reelected in 2016 with a small swing in his favour, even as the Coalition barely won a second term.
 On 11 November 2017, Alexander resigned his seat over questions of his eligibility to stand under section 44 of the Constitution, necessitating a by-election.